ARF-SS13/coyote-bayou/README.md

 BYOND installed.
 You can get it from https://www.byond.com/download.
 Once you've done that, extract the game files to wherever you want to keep them.
 This is a sourcecode-only release, so the next step is to compile the server files.
-Open fortune13.dme by double-clicking it, open the Build menu, and click compile.
+~~Open fortune13.dme by double-clicking it, open the Build menu, and click compile.~~ Use the **BUILD.bat** file instead as the reglar DM compiler can't handle the codebase properly.
 This'll take a little while, and if everything's done right you'll get a message like this:

 ```
 saving fortune13.dmb (DEBUG mode)